cramosqa/github-user-search-v1/tests/TESTPLAN.md

 ## 3. Scope

-This test plan covers the functionality and usability of the GitHub User Search Web Page.
+This test plan covers the functionality and usability of the GitHub User Search.

 ## 4. Roles and Responsibilities